 This paper tests different real-life skills, including listening for information, opinion or detail, and listening for the general meaning of the whole text.
-To practise, find an interesting video or audio clip online and share it with another English speaker, such as a friend or colleague.
+To practise, find an interesting video or audio clip online and share it with a friend.
 Choose something which you know you will disagree about!
 After listening, discuss it together.
-Use examples from the clip to support your opinions.
+Use examples from the clip to support your opinions!

-To improve your listening skills, it's important to listen to many different things in your free time which you really enjoy.
+To improve your listening skills, it's important to listen to many different things which you really enjoy.
 You can find lots of video and audio material online related to your interests and hobbies, like podcasts, talks, radio stations, audiobooks and so on.
 Many of these come with subtitles or transcripts so you can read and listen at the same time.
 The important thing is just to listen in English as much as possible and to enjoy it!